 Detailed Account Transactions Report

-The Detailed Account Transactions report shows approved transactions which have a GST component, including those with a GST rate of zero.
+The Detailed Account Transactions report shows approved transactions which have a sales tax component, including those with a sales tax rate of zero.
 This report includes invoices, bills, credit notes, expense claims and bank transactions.
 You can also run this report on a Cash Basis.

 The Detailed Account Transactions report can be used as part of your end of year or end of period requirements to identify transactions which have the incorrect tax rate applied.
 It may also be useful in support of a set of financial statements.